livewire/livewire/docs/properties.md

 </div>
 ```

-In the above example, the text input's value will synchronize with the `$todo` property on the server when the "Add Todo" button is clicked.
+In the example above, the text input's value will synchronize with the `$todo` property on the server when the "Add Todo" button is clicked.

 This is just scratching the surface of `wire:model`.
-For deeper information on data binding, refer to the [Livewire documentation on Forms](/forms).
+For deeper information on data binding, check out our [documentation on forms](/forms).

 ## Resetting properties

 Sometimes, you may need to reset your properties back to their initial state after an action is performed by the user.
 In these cases, Livewire provides a `reset()` method that accepts one or more property names and resets their values to their initial state.

-Below is an example where we can avoid code duplication using `$this->reset()` to reset the `todo` field after the "Add Todo" button is clicked:
+In the example below, we can avoid code duplication by using `$this->reset()` to reset the `todo` field after the "Add Todo" button is clicked:

 ```php
 <?php